ICWR-TEAM/R-SGW/README.md

 ## Author

 This script was developed by **Afrizal F.A** as part of R&D at ICWR.
-For any inquiries, please reach out via [your contact method].
+For any inquiries, please reach out via afrzlf4@gmail.com.